 According to initial reports from IBM’s X-Force, the operation was issued jointly by two Iranian hacking groups – APT34 (OILRIG/Helix) and xHunt.
 APT34 was working on gaining initial access to targets’ networks and was later joined by xHunt.

 Wipers bring destruction to data almost instantly – any EDR product out there, being non-proactive, will be useless in preventing wipers from being executed on the system.
-Moreover, the dual-use tools, like EldoS RawDisk, often trusted by security solutions, aren’t monitored, posing a high risk when these tools are used with malicious intents.
+Moreover, the dual-use tools, like EldoS RawDisk, often trusted by cyber security solutions, aren’t monitored, posing a high risk when these tools are used with malicious intents.
 Therefore, the monitoring of dual-use tools is good security practice and should be adopted by admins seeking to secure their IT infrastructure.
 Nevertheless, only prevention-focused solutions can assist in securing IT assets.
-Deep Instinct applies cutting-edge deep learning technology to predict and prevent these destructive wipers, leaving no chance that any malware will be successful, saving admins from huge headaches and organizations from financial loss.
+Deep Instinct applies cutting-edge deep learning AI technology to predict and prevent these destructive wipers, leaving no chance that any malware will be successful, saving admins from huge headaches and organizations from financial loss.